-Tungsten carbide comes from a family of metal matrix composites commonly referred to as cemented carbide.
+Tungsten carbide comes from a family of metal matrix composites commonly referred to as cemented tungsten carbide.
 Comprised of the elements tungsten (W) and carbon (C), tungsten carbide is further enhanced through the addition of a metallic binder such as cobalt or nickel.

-Learn more about the attributes of tungsten carbide and how tungsten carbide can be used in your extreme applications.
+Contact us to learn more about the attributes of tungsten carbide and how tungsten carbide can be used in your extreme applications.